 These nutritious cupcakes are absolutely delicious and easier to make than you would think.
 They are vegan, gluten-free, soy-free, nut-free and refined sugar-free and sneak in two vegetables.
 They are light, fluffy, insanely delicious.
 Everyone loves these cupcakes and never suspects how healthy they are.
 I recommend making the frosting ahead of time and allowing it to chill in the refrigerator until you are ready to bake.
 If you are able to chill it overnight it will thicken up perfectly for this recipe.
 This recipe makes more frosting than you will likely need so you can save extra for another batch of cupcakes.
 Trust me, you will want to make more!
 I also recommend cooking the white sweet potato ahead of time if possible to streamline the process.
 See notes for how to cook the white sweet potato in either a pressure cooker or oven.

-- 1 large white sweet potato (Hannah variety), cooked in pressure cooker and skin removed*
+- 1, 16 ounce white sweet potato (Hannah variety), cooked in pressure cooker and skin removed*

-- 6 tablespoons vegan, soy-free butter (I use Earth Balance)
+- 6 tablespoons vegan, soy-free butter or coconut oil

 - 1 tablespoon oat milk